linode/docs/docs/guides/development/frameworks/play/how-to-build-website-play-framework/index.md

 ## Before You Begin

-1. Familiarize yourself with our [Getting Started](/docs/getting-started/) guide, and complete the steps for setting your Linode's hostname and timezone.
+1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.

 1. This guide uses `sudo` wherever possible.
-Complete the sections of our [Securing Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access, and remove unnecessary network services.
+Complete the sections of our [How to Secure Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access, and remove unnecessary network services.

 1. Update your system.
-On Debian and Ubuntu, you can do this with:
+On Debian and Ubuntu, use the following command:

         sudo apt update && sudo apt upgrade

 {{< note >}}
-This guide is written for a non-root user.
+This guide is written for non-root users.
 Commands that require elevated privileges are prefixed with `sudo`.
-If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
+If you’re not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

 ## What is Play?

-Play is a web-application framework for the Java and Scala programming languages.
+Play is a web application framework for the Java and Scala programming languages.
 It focuses on being a concise and lightweight framework that takes advantage of functional programming concepts.
-Play's approach to the model–view–controller (MVC) architecture makes the process of designing modern and efficient web applications clearer and easier.
+Play's approach to the Model–View–Controller (MVC) architecture makes the process of designing modern and efficient web applications clearer and easier.

 Play is built on Scala, but it operates equally well with Java and Scala projects.
 Which language you choose is up to you.
 Scala provides a concise language oriented around functional programming concepts, and much of the Play community documentation uses Scala.
-Java, on the other hand, being the older of the two languages, has more general documentation and support.
+Java, on the other hand, being the older of the two languages, has more general documentation, and support.

 One of the great aspects of Play's design, however, is that you do not have to decide on one language over the other.
 Play lets you work with them both easily within the same project.
 For instance, you can start your project with Scala and use it for the components of your application directly concerned with Play.
 Then, you can start adding Java components to handle other features of your application.

-This guide's examples primarily use Scala, in part because of its great community support when it comes to Play.
-However, in the [Build a Website with Play](/docs/guides/how-to-build-website-play-framework/#building-a-website-with-play) section, you can find an example of how Play lets you seamlessly use Java and Scala side by side.
+This guide's examples primarily use Scala in part because of its great community support when it comes to Play.
+However, in the [Build a Website with Play](/docs/guides/build-a-website-with-the-play-framework/#build-a-website-with-play) section, you can find an example of how Play lets you seamlessly use Java and Scala side by side.

-## Getting Started with Play
+## Get Started with Play

 This section shows you how to set up what you need to run Play projects and helps you grab some example projects to start exploring.
 Lastly, it shows you how to set up a base project of your own.

-### Installing the Requisites
+### Install the Requisites

-Play relies on the [sbt](https://www.scala-sbt.org/index.html) build tool, which is also generally considered the de facto standard for managing Scala projects.
+Play relies on the [*sbt*](https://www.scala-sbt.org/index.html) build tool, which is also generally considered the de facto standard for managing Scala projects.
 Following sbt's recommended installation method, this guide uses [SDKMAN](https://sdkman.io/) to install OpenJDK and sbt.

-1. Install SDKMAN, following the installation prompts:
+1. Install SDKMAN, following the installation prompts.

         curl -s "https://get.sdkman.io" | bash